 During disinfection, the MWRD uses a variety of measures at different WRPs to add a final layer of treatment before water is released into neighboring waterways.
-The DNA of microbes are deactivated using a chlorination/de-chlorination application process or a light (UV) disinfection system that prevents them from reproducing or growing.
-These disinfection processes drastically improve the quality of the water produced by the MWRD.
+The DNA of microbes are deactivated using a chlorination/de-chlorination application process or an ultraviolet (UV) light disinfection system that prevents them from reproducing or growing.
+These disinfection processes drastically improve the microbial quality of the water produced by the MWRD.